 The Raspberry Pi has been a great success from the very beginning itself.
-This single-board setup comes in very handy to deal with many tasks quite easily.
+This single-board setup is very handy to deal with many tasks quite easily.
 Of course, the Raspberry Pi setup comes with support for many OS.
-However, if you wish to accomplish a particular task, you must choose the best-dedicated Operating system considering your primary purpose.
+However, if you wish to accomplish a particular task, you must choose the best dedicated Operating system considering your primary purpose.

 Today, we’ll talk about the best operating systems available for Raspberry Pi.
 I have tried my best to include OS considering various tasks.
 So, if you are looking for a good and reliable OS for your setup, keep reading the article, and I am sure you will come up with what’s best for you.

-Best Operating Systems You Can Run on Raspberry Pi in 2022
+Best Operating Systems for Raspberry Pi in 2023

 Raspbian OS is the officially introduced Raspberry Pi OS.
-It is a Debian-based OS, particularly for Raspberry Pi, with various educational and programming tools.
-Also, it is the most applicable one for normal purposes.
+It is a Debian-based OS with various educational and programming tools, particularly for Raspberry Pi.
+It is also the most applicable one for normal purposes.

-This OS features the Openbox stacking Window Manager, and Pi improved XWindows Environment, making it a complete platform for the Raspberry Pi users.
+This OS features the Openbox stacking Window Manager and Pi-improved XWindows Environment, making it a complete platform for Raspberry Pi users.

 Raspbian OS is currently the most popular and widely used OS.
 It comes loaded with almost all essential packages pre-installed to serve all your needs.
 Moreover, it is quite easy to install.
 You can either use NOOBS or follow its official documentation to get it into action on your system.